 Vikrant Vig is Professor of Finance at London Business School, where he teaches Investments and Financial Economics to Master and Ph.D. students.
 His Research interests are in the area of corporate finance, law and finance, banking, and organizational economics.

-Paul A. Wachtel is a Professor of Economics and the Academic Director of the B.S. in Business and Political Economy Program, at New York University Stern School of Business.
+Paul A. Wachtel is Professor of Economics and the Academic Director of the B.S. in Business and Political Economy Program, at New York University Stern School of Business.
 He teaches courses in monetary policy, banking and central banking, and global macroeconomics.

 Alexander F. Wagner is Associate Professor of Finance at University of Zurich and the Swiss Finance Institute.
 His research focuses on corporate finance and governance, behavioral finance, communication, experimental economics, political economy and regulation.